 So before calling a co-op home and picking up the keys, a buyer must first pass the co-op board interview by answering the interview questions and preparing a packet of financial information for the board.

-Before calling a co-op home, a buyer must first pass the board interview by answering the co-op interview questions.
-Living in a co-op comes with its share of advantages ––like you might have a greater chance of knowing at least some of your neighbors, and perhaps even liking a few of them.
-However, being approved to purchase a co-op requires a board interview, and that is not an easy feat.
-Most people who live in co-op apartments have to grin and bear the selection process, which tends to be invasive and often grueling, depending on the board and the building’s address.
+Being approved to purchase a co-op apartment requires a sometimes challenging co-op board interview.
+Most people who live in co-op apartments have to grin and bear the selection process, which tends to be invasive and often grueling, depending on the board and the building’s prestigious address.

 Table of Contents